An insight into smarter, kinder and more meaningful use of paid media for brand building.

 - Review the machine-generated creatives and adjust on audience signals and DEI aspects

-Traditional cookie‑based retargeting is no longer as effective due to privacy constraints. iOS tracking limitations restrict audience measurement.
-Shrinking pixel-based audiences have compelled marketers to adjust their strategies.
-They are steering budgets toward cold prospecting.
-Marketers also retarget based on behavioural cues.
-Retargeted campaigns on Facebook often see around 70% higher conversions versus fresh campaigns.
+Traditional cookie‑based retargeting is no longer effective due to privacy concerns. iOS tracking limitations restrict audience measurement.
+Shrinking pixel-based audience segments have compelled marketers to adjust their strategies.
+Marketers now retarget based on behavioural cues.
+Retargeted campaigns on Facebook often see 70% higher conversions versus fresh campaigns.

 What you should be doing: